e-spitz/romcom/README.md

    ![View Your Saved Covers](readme-assets/View-Saved-Covers.png)

-## Conclusion
+## Feature Additions
-Currently, this is all of the functionality we have for our website.
-We will continue to work towards adding more functionality like deleting covers or removing duplicates from the saved cover portion.
+We will continue to work towards adding more functionality including:
+   - The ability to remove covers

 But in the meantime, get to *ROMCOM'N*!

+## Technologies Used
+User preferred computer browser

-### Maintainers
+### Contributors
 1. Jani Palomino
 2. Erica Spitz